Cauch-BS/CodonBERT/README.md

-# Caution‼️

-**Please note that the code in this repository is for personal use only.
-The original code has not been released under a license.**

 # CodonBERT

-**Please note that the code in this repository is for personal use only.
-The original code has not been released under a license.**

 This is the code for the article [_CodonBert: a BERT-based architecture tailored for codon optimization using the cross-attention mechanism_](https://doi.org/10.1093/bioinformatics/btae330).
 CodonBERT is a flexible deep-learning model for codon optimization, which is inspired by ProteinBERT (Brandes et al., 2022).
 We made crucial modifications to build the CodonBERT.
 As for architecutre, (1) the right-side network was rebuilt to match the encoder on the left-side; (2) codon tokens are now used as both keys and values in the cross-attention mechanism, while the protein sequence serves as the query.
 In this way, CodonBERT learns codon usage preferences and contextual combination preferences via randomly masked codon tokens.